Canadian nun and two priests abducted in Cameroon

 ”Our Muslim neighbors have expressed their compassion and sympathy towards us.
 Many say they fear that a scenario similar to that affecting their immediate neighbors, Nigeria and the Central African Republic (CAR), could happen in Northern Cameroon”

-On March 20, the Cameroon authorities pledged to deploy 700 soldiers to its northern territory as part of a regional force which includes Niger, Nigeria, Chad, CAR and Libya to tackle Boko Haram insurgency and other related security issues in the region.
-Despite these efforts, some analysts claim Cameroon is the weakest link in the fight against Boko Haram.
+On March 20, the Cameroon authorities pledged to deploy 700 soldiers to its northern territory as part of a regional force which includes Niger, Nigeria, Chad, CAR and Libya to tackle an extremist group that is located primarily in Northern Nigeria insurgency and other related security issues in the region.
+Despite these efforts, some analysts claim Cameroon is the weakest link in the fight against an extremist group that is located primarily in Northern Nigeria.

 This is partly because the far-north region of Cameroon is a vast semi-desert area composed of three provinces (Adamawa, North and Far North), bordered by Nigeria, Chad and Central African Republic.
 Due to terrorist threats and the risk of kidnapping, Westerners are advised against all travel in the region.

-Deadly attacks by Boko Haram as well as Nigeria’s military response have resulted in thousands becoming refugees in neighboring Niger and Cameroon.
+Deadly attacks by an extremist group that is located primarily in Northern Nigeria as well as Nigeria’s military response have resulted in thousands becoming refugees in neighboring Niger and Cameroon.
 A local human rights organization says Cameroon’s far north region has become a base for Islamist militants.

 “Some Nigerian refugees have been granted Cameroon National Identity with the complicity of local officials.
 Many suspected militants are officially Cameroon nationals, which allows them to move freely in Cameroon after carrying out attacks in Nigeria,” Emmanuel Momo, President of Cameroon Human Rights Monitoring, told World Watch Monitor.